- Monitor displacements caused by excavating, dewatering, tunneling, trenching, and other construction activities.

 - Serve as automated heave-settlement points to monitor ground loss or heave in foundation soils.

-A UMP consists of a riser - typically a fiberglass rod - within a PVC sleeve.
-The riser is in contact with the utility.
-The sleeve allows the riser to follow any vertical movements of the utility.
-Displacements are detected by monitoring the top of the riser.
+A UMP consists of a fiberglass rod installed to contact the utility below.
+The rod follows any vertical movement of the utility.
+Displacements are detected by monitoring the top of the rod.